Murci20965/Movie_recommender_system/README.md

 ### Recommender System Using SVD
 #### Approach
-In this project, we developed a movie recommendation system using the MovieLens dataset enriched with additional data from IMDB.
-Our primary approach leveraged collaborative filtering using Singular Value Decomposition (SVD) to predict user ratings and recommend movies.
-Below, we detail our approach and the mathematical foundation of SVD used in the project.
+In this project, I developed a movie recommendation system using the MovieLens dataset enriched with additional data from IMDB.
+My primary approach leveraged collaborative filtering using Singular Value Decomposition (SVD) to predict user ratings and recommend movies.
+Below, I detail my approach and the mathematical foundation of SVD used in the project.

 **Data Processing**